David Jay Jordan's

 way was a chain-of-command structure with the husband as the authority in the home and the pastor and elders as authorities in the

 church.
 At first, I did not question but attempted to conform while I agonized with the Lord over my rebellious nature.
 Over time, I

 noted that all those in authority were male and wondered why the God, who I knew loved me, appeared to favor men?
 Didn’t He

 create me?
 Was I of less value because of my gender?
 Why was it that deep down, even after years asking God to change me, I still

 could not accept the second-class status assigned to women?
 Is patriarchy God’s design, God’s order?
 This question is so

 We know that God does not approve of discrimination.
 Yet discrimination against women is inherent in patriarchy.
-The system
+The system that

-of patriarchy presents a male-dominated and male-controlled society and therefore means a philosophy of male supremacy.”
+patriarchy presents a male-dominated and male-controlled society and therefore means a philosophy of male supremacy.”
 (1)

 With these thoughts in mind, let’s look at the Biblical record.
 To start with, we need to remember that the Bible is full of violence,